the line up

 Kate Kissingford (Sunday afternnoon)

+Kate is co-founder of UpstART, Theater that Moves and Ouray County's professional theater company.
 For the last 28 years, Kate has gotten on stage as much as time and the Fates would allow.
 In 2003, Kate earned her Masters of Fine Arts in Acting from Florida Atlantic University.
-Locals may have seen her last year in The Other Place, by Sharr White and in Taming of the Shrew.
+Locals may have seen her last year in The Other Place, by Sharr White and in Ta that Moves and the Ouray County's professional Theater Company. ming of the Shrew.
 Kate has fond memories of playing these favorite roles: Julianna in The Other Place, Lady Macbeth, in Macbeth, Beatrice in Much Ado About Nothing, Father Toulon in Red Noses, various roles in The Laramie Project and TheVagina Monologues, Laura in The Glass Menagerie and Sylvia in Sylvia.
 Kate is a resident of Ouray, Colorado, where her counseling practice and motherhood keep her otherwise occupied.
 Kate appreciates your support of her theater habit and hopes you make a habit of seeing UpstART productions!

 John Kissingford (Sunday afternoon)